jaymaina-8/postinet/CURRENT_CAPABILITIES.md

 - Select a draft post
 - Choose date and time
 - Click "Schedule Post"
-- Scheduled posts are automatically processed by cron job
+- Scheduled posts require a publishing runner (to be reintroduced later)

 ---